quchen/articles/README.md

 ### Proposals

-- [applicative_monad.md][amp] is the original text of the 2013 Applicative-Monad proposal, which finally got things going to make Applicative a superclass of Monad.
+- [Applicative-Monad proposal (AMP)][amp] is the original text of the 2013 Applicative-Monad proposal, which was the starting point for Applicative becoming a superclass of Monad in GHC 7.10.
-- [law-rules.md][law-rules] is a draft of a not-yet-proposed proposal for a GHC feature.
+- [Rules for typeclass laws][law-rules] wasn't proosed yet
-- [monad_fail.md][fail] is a proposal similar to the AMP, with the goal of removing `fail` from the `Monad` typeclass.
+- [Removing `fail` from `Monad`][fail] is a proposal similar to the AMP, with the goal of removing `fail` from the `Monad` typeclass.
-- [seqm_proposal.md][seqm-proposal] contains the proposal text for a new basic Haskell function to force strictness of a monadic computation.
-- [Stuff I want to see in/for Haskell][stuff-i-want]
+- [Stuff I would like to see in/for Haskell][stuff-i-want]